kkonoo/Genomic-analysis-codes/README.md

 # Genomic-analysis-codes
-Some codes to run easily for QC and analyses
+codes for QC and analyses of various genomic data to run easily